Bicycling in Oro Valley

 The Town of Oro Valley was named as a "Silver" level Bicycle Friendly Business by the LAB in November 2013 for its amenities, facilities and programs offered to its employees and visitors.
 For more information on this award, please click here.

 The Town of Oro Valley currently has an extensive inventory of facilities for bicyclists, including bike routes, shared use paths, and multipurpose paved shoulders.
-There are 60.15 miles of signed bike routes, 36.1 miles of paved shoulders, and 14.9 miles of shared use paths.
+There are 78.89 miles of bicycle facilities within the Town, including 33.47 miles of signed bike routes, 24.4 miles of paved shoulders, and 21 miles of shared use paths.
 In addition, all new commercial facilities within the Town are required to have bicycle parking, as per the Town's Zoning Code.

-Future projects with bicycle facilities include: the CDO Linear Park shared use path completion, as well as bike shoulders and paths along sections of Lambert Lane, La Cholla Boulevard and Tangerine Road.
+Future projects with bicycle facilities include bike shoulders and paths along sections of Lambert Lane, Naranja Drive, La Cholla Boulevard and Tangerine Road.

 In addition, the 40-mile route of El Tour de Tucson starts within the Oro Valley Town limits each November.